FCE Speaking Archives - EngExam.info

 Candidate A, here are your pictures.
 They show people eating.
 I’d like you to compare these pictures and say who you think enjoys their meal most.
 (1 minute)

 Candidate A: Picture one and picture two both show people having a meal.
-One of the places seems to be an expensive restaurant or a café, the other looks like a regular apartment.
-In the left picture the people are dressed up for the occasion, while the right photo shows us a person dressed very casually.
+One of the places appears to be an expensive restaurant or café; the other looks like a regular apartment.
+In the left picture, the people are dressed up for the occasion, while the right photo shows us a person wearing very casual clothing.

-I believe that the girl in the right picture is enjoying her food more – she didn’t even put it on plate, she is eating it right out of the frying pan.
+I think that the girl in the right picture is savouring her food more – she hasn’t even put it on a plate; she is eating it right out of the frying pan.
 I guess she must be really hungry!
-The women in the photo on the left seem to be more preoccupied with the conversation rather than the food itself.
-They probably came to the restaurant to meet each other, not to eat.
+The women in the photo on the left seem to be more preoccupied with the conversation than the food itself.
+In all likelihood, they came to the restaurant to meet each other rather than to eat.

 Candidate B, how often do you eat out? (~20 seconds).

 Candidate B: Almost never, I’m afraid.
 Eating out is rather expensive in my city.
-You also need to put on some fancy clothes – you know, because everybody else does, and you don’t really want to stand out.
-When I do go out, it is usually a very special occasion that needs to be celebrated – like somebody’s wedding or a graduation ceremony.
+You also need to put on some fancy clothes – you know, because everybody else does and you don’t really want to stand out.
+When I do go out, it is usually a very special day that calls for a celebration – like somebody’s wedding or a graduation ceremony.
 It makes it even better – each time is really memorable!

-Candidate B: In both of these photos we can see people discussing things connected with business.
-The picture on the right shows a traditional, face-to-face way of communication, where everybody is in the same room.
-However, the left photo presents a different way to communicate – that is, using modern technology such as video conferencing.
+Candidate B: In both of these photos, we can see people discussing things connected with business.
+The picture on the right shows a traditional, face-to-face way of communicating, where everybody is in the same room.
+However, the left photo presents a different way of getting in touch: using modern technology, such as video conferencing.

-I believe that the person in the left photo feels a bit detached from the meeting as the people she’s communicating with are not physically present.
+The person in the left photo likely feels a bit detached from the meeting as the people she’s talking to are not physically present.
 However, she probably appreciates the flexibility that online communication offers.
-As for the situation in picture two, the office workers there are probably much more comfortable, engaged in the old-fashioned business conversation in a meeting room.
+As for the situation in picture two, the office workers there are likely to be much more comfortable, engaged in an old-fashioned business conversation in a meeting room.

 Candidate A, which type of business meeting is more efficient? (~20 seconds)

-Candidate A: Well, I’d say that both ought to be pretty effective as businesses across the globe use them.
-I believe that having a meeting using video calls might be a better choice – you don’t have to spend time to go to the meeting and it’s much easier to arrange, you know, to make sure everybody has free time.
-When every participant has to come to some place, it gets more complicated.
+Candidate A: Well, I would say that both ought to be pretty effective, as businesses across the globe use them.
+I hold it that having a meeting using video calls might be a better choice; you don’t have to spend time getting to the meeting, and it’s much easier to arrange, you know, to make sure everybody has free time.
+When every participant has to come to some place, it complicates things.

-Candidate A: In both of these pictures we see people on their way somewhere.
-It could be their job, or place where they study.
-However, are differences that are easy to see from the first glance.
-In the left photo, people have almost no personal space because it’s very crowded and they have to stand really close to each other.
-In the right picture, on the contrary, most cars are private and drivers with their passengers must be feeling more comfortable.
+Candidate A: In both of these pictures, we see people on their way somewhere.
+It could be their job or the place where they study.
+However, there are differences that are easy to see at first glance.
+In the left photo, people have almost no personal space because it’s very crowded, so they have to stand really close to each other.
+In the right picture, on the contrary, most cars are private, and drivers as well as their passengers must be feeling more comfortable and safe.

-As for the reason of their choice, I assume that not many people actually have this luxury, to choose how to travel.
-I think the vast majority of train passengers from the first picture would gladly commute by their own car, if they could afford it.
-However, some of them might choose public transport to save the environment and reduce their carbon footprint.
+Speaking of the reasons for their choice, I assume very few people actually have the luxury of choice when it comes to moving around the city.
+I think the vast majority of train passengers in the first picture would gladly commute by car if they could afford it.
+However, some of them might choose public transportation to save the environment and reduce their carbon footprint.

 Candidate B, how do you usually commute? (~20 seconds).

-Candidate B: I use my bike for most in-city journeys, but when it snows I prefer to go by taxi or ask some friends to give me a lift.
-I’m not very keen on buses as they take forever to get somewhere and usually they are packed with people.
+Candidate B: I use my bike for most in-city journeys, but when it snows, I prefer to go by taxi or ask some friends to give me a lift.
+I’m not very keen on buses, as they take forever to get somewhere and are usually packed with people.
 I can walk too, if it’s not too far away, but it is never my first choice.

 Candidate B, here are your pictures.
 They show people watching a movie.
-Compare the pictures and say what are the benefits of watching movies in these ways.
+Compare the pictures and say what the benefits of watching movies in these ways are.
 (1 minute)

-Candidate B: In both pictures we can see people enjoying a film.
-One looks like a a cinema theatre and the other seems to be an ordinary living room.
-The theatre seems to be half-empty with some vacant seats in the first two rows.
+Candidate B: In both pictures, we can see people enjoying a film.
+One place appears to be a cinema theatre, and the other seems like an ordinary living room.
+The theatre seems to be half-empty, with some vacant seats in the first two rows.

-I believe that the advantages of watching a show from home are rather obvious – you don’t have to go dress up and go somewhere.
-It’s so much more comfortable just to stay at home, grab your favourite snack and put a nice flick on.
-However, movie theatres have their advantages as well – both the picture and the sound are much better, you can really feel the explosion for example, if it is an action movie.
+I’d say that the advantages of watching a show from home are rather obvious: you don’t have to go anywhere, and there is no need to pay for the ticket.
+It’s so much more comfortable just to stay at home, grab your favourite snack, and put a nice flick on.
+However, movie theatres have their advantages as well: both the picture and the sound are much better, and you can really feel explosions, for example, if it is an action movie.
 So yeah, each situation is good in its own way.

 Candidate A, is it better to enjoy a film on your own or with others? (~20 seconds)

-Candidate A: If it is a mainstream movie then I guess it’s much more fun to watch it with your friends.
+Candidate A: If it is a mainstream movie, then I guess it’s much more fun to watch it with your friends.
 They say that sharing an experience makes it more enjoyable.
-And on the contrary, if the film is of less popular genre, something like a documentary or other niche variety, then it would be much better to watch it on your own since not everyone is going to find it fun.
+And on the contrary, if the film is of a less popular genre, something like a documentary or another niche variety, then it would be much better to watch it on your own since not everyone is going to find it fun.

 #5.
 Shopping; Free time

-Candidate A, here are the two photos.
-They show people making purchases.
-I’d like you to compare the photos and say which person is facing a more difficult choice?
+Candidate A, here are the two photos: they show people shopping.
+I’d like you to compare the photos and say which person is facing a more difficult choice.
 (1 minute)

-Candidate A: In the left picture a lady is in what looks like a very expensive shop.
+Candidate A: In the left picture, a lady is in what looks like a very expensive shop.
 She is deciding on the particular style and colour of shoes to buy.
-The right photo shows us a teenage girl is going through rack of clothes in what seems to be a thrift shop.
-The main difference between the two situation is the amount of money the person is willing to spend – one is ready to pay extra for the brand and prestige while the other probably wants to save money on the purchase.
+The right photo shows us a teenage girl going through a rack of clothes in what seems to be a thrift shop.
+The main difference between the two settings is the amount of money the person is willing to spend; one is ready to pay extra for the brand and prestige, while the other probably wants to save money on the purchase.

-I believe that the girl from the right picture is having more difficult time as she has to find something that suits her taste and won’t break the bank.
-The person in the right picture seems to find shopping as yet another fun activity, a way to spend her time.
+The girl in the right picture is likely to have a more difficult time as she has to find something that suits her taste and won’t break the bank.
+The person in the right picture seems to find shopping to be yet another fun activity, a way to spend her time.

 Candidate B, how often do you shop for clothes? (~20 seconds).

-Candidate B: In both of these pictures we see people doing things they enjoy.
-The girl in the left picture probably prefers solitude, that’s why she is in a quiet library sitting between bookstalls.
-In contrast, the group of friends from the second picture seem like the outgoing and sociable type – they seem to be camping somewhere in the woods.
+Candidate B: The two pictures show us people doing things they enjoy.
+The girl in the left picture seems like she prefers solitude; that’s probably why she is in a quiet library, sitting between bookstalls.
+In contrast, the group of friends from the second picture seem to be the outgoing and sociable type; they are camping somewhere in the woods.

-I hold it that the advantages of being on your own are not that many – you don’t depend on other people and you don’t have to do something you might not like.
-The disadvantage is that sometimes your may feel lonely.
-As for the positive aspects of camping with friends – they are numerous.
-The fresh air, good company, a nice change from your routine.
+I hold that the advantages of being on your own are not that many: you don’t depend on other people, and you don’t have to do something you might not like.
+The disadvantage is that sometimes you may feel lonely.
+As for the positive aspects of camping with friends, they are numerous.
+The fresh air and good company can be a nice change from your routine.
 I can’t really think of any disadvantages!

 #6.
 Shopping for food; Kids with bikes